freenas/freenas-docs/userguide/storage.rst

 Encryption keys can also be downloaded as a safety measure, to allow decryption on a different system in the event of failure, or to allow the locally stored key to be deleted for extra security.
-Encryption keys can also be optionally protected with a *passphrase* for additional security.
-The combination of encryption key location and whether a passphrase is used provide several different security
+Encryption keys can be optionally protected with a *passphrase* for additional security.
+The combination of encryption key location and whether a passphrase is used provide several different security scenarios:
-scenarios:

 * *Key stored locally, no passphrase*: the encrypted pool is decrypted and accessible when the system running.
 Protects "data at rest" only.

 * *Key stored locally, with passphrase*: the encrypted pool is not accessible until the passphrase is entered by the %brand%